nixworks/public/news/2016/03/28/index.md

 ##### U.S. federal district court
 ### [ A U.S. federal district court, in a case filed by retailer Wal-Mart Stores.
 Inc., strikes down a Puerto Rican tax increase for on-island companies, with more than $2.75 billion in revenues that buy goods from off-island "related parties," because the levy clearly discriminates against interstate commerce. ](/news/2016/03/28/a-u-s-federal-district-court-in-a-case-filed-by-retailer-wal-mart-stores-inc-strikes-down-a-puerto-rican-tax-increase-for-on-island-co.md)
-_Context: U.S. federal district court, interstate commerce, Puerto Rico, Walmart_
+_Context: Puerto Rico, Walmart, interstate commerce, U.S. federal district court_

 ##### United States Secret Service
 ### [ The United States Secret Service says only law enforcement officers will be allowed to have guns inside the Republican National Convention to be held in the Cleveland, Ohio, arena on July 18-21, 2016; responding to an online petition demanding Quicken Loans Arena revoke its ban on open carrying of firearms. ](/news/2016/03/28/the-united-states-secret-service-says-only-law-enforcement-officers-will-be-allowed-to-have-guns-inside-the-republican-national-convention.md)